 Any appeal of a dismissal of a Formal Title IX Sexual Harassment Complaint must be made in writing to the Title IX Coordinator within five (5) business days of the date of the Notice of Dismissal of Formal Title IX Sexual Harassment Complaint and must set forth all grounds for the bases of such appeal.
-If an appeal does not set forth sufficient grounds for appeal will be dismissed.
-If an appeal does set forth sufficient grounds for appeal the appeal will be reviewed by an appeal adjudicator for final decision regarding dismissal within five (5) business days of the date the appeal is received by the appeal adjudicator, unless more time is needed by the appeal adjudicator for good cause (e.g., appeal adjudicator requires additional information to decide the appeal, appeal adjudicator is not available due to personal health issues, or appeal adjudicator is not available due to family emergency, etc.).
+If an appeal does not set forth sufficient grounds for appeal, the appeal will be dismissed.
+If an appeal does set forth sufficient grounds for appeal will be reviewed by an appeal adjudicator for final decision regarding dismissal on or around five (5) business days of the date of the appeal.

-d.
-Option to Consolidate Formal Title IX Sexual Harassment Complaints
+D. Option to Consolidate Formal Title IX Sexual Harassment Complaints